Probing the Scalar Hair of Rotating Horndeski Black Holes through Thick Disk Images: The Disk Model

 where $\sigma$ is the standard deviation.
 In the following calculations, we adopt $T_+=10^{11}\,\mathrm{K}$ and $n_+ = 10^{6}\,\mathrm{cm}^{-3}$, representative of the disk emission region near M87* \cite{Vincent:2022fwj}.
 The corresponding dimensionless electron temperature is $\Theta_\text{e}\approx 15$, and the critical ratio is $z_\text{c}\approx 122$.

 To preliminarily assess the effect of the hair parameter $h$ on the flow structure, Fig.\ref{fignT} presents the radial profiles of the electron number density and temperature in the equatorial plane for various $h$, with the spin fixed at $a=0.5$.
 Both quantities decrease rapidly toward zero with increasing distance from the black hole.
-The number density exhibits a steeper decline, following approximately $n_\text{e}$, whereas the temperature scales as $T_\text{e}\sim r^{-\frac{4(1+z)}{3(2+z)}} \sim r^{-4/3}$ for large $z$, \footnote{Here we assume $z \ll z_\text{c}$ and adopt the first relation in Eq.~\eqref{Teeq}.
-For general $z$, the expression for $n_\text{e}$ (Eq.~\eqref{neeq}) and the adiabatic relation between $T_\text{e}$ and $n_\text{e}$ remain valid, although the explicit form of $T_\text{e}$ becomes more complicated.} at large radii where $\mathcal{R}(r) \sim r^4$.
+The number density exhibits a steeper decline, following approximately $r^{-3/2}$ for free-fall flows and $r^{-2}$ in the other cases, whereas the temperature scales as $T_\text{e}\sim n^{\frac{2(1+z)}{3(2+z)}}\sim n^{2/3}$ for large $z$, \footnote{Here we assume $z \ll z_\text{c}$ and adopt the first relation in Eq.~\eqref{Teeq}.
+For general $z$, the expression for $n_\text{e}$ (Eq.~\eqref{neeq}) and the adiabatic relation between $T_\text{e}$ and $n_\text{e}$ remain valid, although the explicit form of $T_\text{e}$ becomes more complicated.} evaluated at large radii where $\mathcal{R}(r) \sim r^3$ for free-fall flows and $\mathcal{R}(r) \sim r^4$ otherwise.
 As the event horizon contracts with increasing $|h|$, both the $n_\text{e}$ and $T_\text{e}$ distributions shift slightly toward smaller radii.
 Comparing the profiles for different $h$ shows that decreasing $h$ leads to a marginally faster decay of both $n_\text{e}$ and $T_\text{e}$; however, this effect is considerably weaker than that produced by variations in the flow parameters themselves \cite{Hou:2023bep}.

+In addition, the hair parameter $h$ also affects the mass accretion rate of the disk, i.e., the flux of the covariant mass flow $\rho u^\mu$ through a closed surface.
+By selecting a closed sphere $\Sigma$ at a radius outside the horizon, we have $\dot{M}=-\oint_\Sigma\rho u^\mu\dd\Sigma_\mu$.
+For the conical flow, we further have

+indicating that the parameters $a$, $h$ affect $\dot{M}$ solely through their influence on the horizon radius $r_+$.
+It is showed in Fig.~\ref{parah} that decreasing $h$ leads to a reduction in the event horizon radius $r_+$, which in turn lowers the accretion rate.
+Similarly, increasing $a$ decreases the factor $(r_+^2 + a^2)$, also resulting in a reduced accretion rate.
+We note that the above feature depends on the specific assumptions of the disk model.
+In addition, since we consider a radiation-inefficient accretion flow, the radiated energy flux is treated as decoupled from the dynamics of the flow and therefore does not back-react on the accretion rate.

 It should be noted that deriving the particle number-density distribution under ballistic approximation does not necessarily rely on the separability of the timelike geodesic equation.
 For a steady, axisymmetric conical inflow, the continuity equation reduces to a one-dimensional radial form with an analytically solvable radial velocity.
 In this case, an explicit expression for the number-density profile can still be obtained.
 However, assessing the stability of such a conical configuration requires additional considerations.